Babur-class corvette

-The Babur-class corvette, also known as the PN MILGEM class, is a class of four heavy corvettes under construction for the Pakistan Navy.
+The Babur-class corvette, also known as the PN MILGEM class, is a class of four heavy corvettes in the Pakistan Navy.
 This class is a subclass of the Turkish MILGEM project.
 The corvette class is heavier and larger than the Turkish and are also equipped with VLS.

 Equipment

 Armament

 For its anti-surface warfare (ASuW) capabilities, the corvettes feature two triple-cell launchers for six anti-ship missiles of an undisclosed designation.
-Although the missiles-in-question are yet to divulged, it is believed that they may actually be the Harbah anti-ship cruise missiles (ASCM), currently in service with the Pakistan Navy.
+However, although the missiles-in-question are yet to divulged, it is believed that they may actually be the Harbah anti-ship cruise missiles (ASCM), currently in service with the Pakistan Navy.
 The Harbah is an anti-ship variant of the Babur subsonic cruise missile, featuring an approximate range of 450-700 km.

 As for its anti-air warfare (AAW) capabilities, the corvettes feature a 12-cell GWS-26 vertical launching system (VLS) configuration.

 Initially, the corvettes were selected to feature the Chinese-origin HHQ-16 surface-to-air missiles, developed by the China Aerospace Science and Technology Corp (CASC).
 However, in 2021 - the Pakistan Navy revealed that it had selected the Albatros NG surface-to-air missiles developed by MBDA, instead.
-The Albatros NG - a variant of the CAMM-ER naval anti-air missile has an approximate range of over 40 km, with the capability to neutralize various aerial threats - including anti-ship missiles, unmanned aerial vehicles and precision-guided munitions.
+Notably, the Albatros NG - a variant of the CAMM-ER naval anti-air missile - has an approximate range of over 40 km, with the capability to neutralize various aerial threats - including anti-ship missiles, unmanned aerial vehicles, and precision-guided munitions.
 The PN MILGEM corvettes are the first surface warships to utilize Albatros NG.

 As for its anti-submarine warfare (ASW) capabilities, the corvettes feature two three-cell Mark 32 324 mm lightweight torpedo tubes, along with an anti-submarine helicopter.
 Although the helicopter's designation is yet to divulged, it is believed that the corvettes may carry the AgustaWestland AW159 Wildcat.

-The corvettes have one OTO Melara 76 mm naval gun, one 35 mm Aselsan GOKDENIZ close-in weapon system and two 25mm Aselsan STOP remote weapon stations - for providing short-range point defense against both aerial and surface threats.
+Additionally, the corvettes have one OTO Melara 76 mm naval gun, one 35 mm Aselsan GOKDENIZ (a close-in weapon system), and two 25mm Aselsan STOP remote weapon stations - for providing short-range point defense against both aerial and surface threats.